Food For Thought: - A message from the Directors.

 With regards to the buying and selling of ivory and the discourse surrounding such an important global issue, Vickers & Hoad abide by rules outlined inconjunction with CITES 1975 prohibiting the trade of ivory products there after and wish to help proliferate the sentiments attached to these laws in an effort to stamp out and ultimately end the contemporary ivory trade.

-We do however also adopt the mantra that ivory artefacts in existence prior to1975 can exist in an artistic capacity and rather than let an animal’s death bein vain, certain pieces can serve or function as a historical reminder of the past, not dissimilar to all forms of antiquity that of which we have come to appreciate, respect and admire.
-An example of such is the Royal Collection in Buckingham Palace with Renaissance artworks cast upon 2,376 pieces.
+We do however also adopt the mantra that ivory artefacts in existence prior to 1975 can exist in an artistic capacity and rather than let an animal’s death be in vain, certain pieces can serve or function as a historical reminder of the past, not dissimilar to all forms of antiquity that of which we have come to appreciate, respect and admire.
+An example of such is the Royal Collection in Buckingham Palace with over 2,376 works of art made of ivory.

 We further acknowledge how various industries have and continue to function in ways that sit well below the spectrum of morality and lack culpability for the ways in which they exploit our world, the environment and the animals and people that reside within it.
-You will always be able to source reasons to find grievances with respect to the integrity of standards and practices in relation to any and all items, including but not limited to anything pertaining to war memorabilia and the connotative reference to the destruction of the past; contemporary oriental porcelain production made in state run factories with poor working conditions at bare minimum wages in alignment with a long line of recorded and documented human rights abuse; excessive manufacturing of furniture from trees synonymous with deforestation; not withstanding the many elements of the fashion industry that function in direct conflict with the rights of people, animals and the environment i.e. the problems encountered inconjunction with sweat shops, leather and fur.
-Even the production of seemingly benign or innocuous accessories like the iPhone is linked to several factory deaths each year, which is no doubt something we are all accountable for.
+Some extreme & stubborn headed people will always be able to source reasons to find grievances with respect to the integrity of standards and practices in relation to any and all items, including but not limited to anything pertaining to war memorabilia, fur, clothing, furniture, food and just living day to day.
+The hypocrites who auction & sell contemporary fake oriental porcelain made in state run factories with poor working conditions at bare minimum wages in alignment with a long line of recorded and documented human rights abuse; but wont sell old ivory.
+Excessive manufacturing of furniture from trees synonymous with deforestation; not withstanding the many elements of the fashion industry that function in direct conflict with the rights of people, animals and the environment i.e. the problems encountered inconjunction with sweat shops, leather and fur.
+Exploitation of the poor in third world counties : Even the production of seemingly benign or innocuous accessories like the iPhone is linked to several factory deaths each year, which is no doubt something we are all accountable for.

 Vickers & Hoad Auctioneers – We are Australia’s leading supplier of real French antique & vintage furniture & collectables,sourced & sent directly from our agents in Europe with regular 40ft container shipments.
 These antiques and collectables are sold on behalf of our agents with auctions held every 2 -3 weeks at our Waterloo premises.
 We also conduct special quarterly Directors’ Selection auctions, which feature rare & unique items, selected from local and international estates & collections.